-For poor condition materials, typically badly corroded metals, please ensure sufficient ultrasonic gel is applied on the surface of the material as this will ensure all air pockets between the sensor and material will be eliminated.
+For poor-condition materials, typically badly corroded metals, please ensure the sufficient ultrasonic gel is applied on the surface of the material as this will ensure all air pockets between the sensor and material will be eliminated.
 Air pockets will affect the ultrasound signal, reducing the reliability of the measurements obtained

 Please ensure sufficient pressure is applied to the sensor when performing the measurement

-Our Portagauge® 3 and Portagauge® 5 uses dual element sensors which are commonly used for corrosion inspection work.
+Our Portagauge® 3 and Portagauge® 5 use dual-element sensors which are commonly used for corrosion inspection work.
 They are highly sensitive to detecting corrosion in the form of pitting corrosion and just about any other forms of corrosion.
 Pitting corrosion in particular is a localised form of corrosion by which cavities are produced in the material and can be damaging to the material.

 The wall thickness measurement that is displayed on the Portagauge® range represents the remaining wall thickness of the material that is in good condition.
-By comparing the wall thickness measurement from the Portagauge® to the actual wall thickness of the material when it was in brand new condition allows the operator to determine the severity of the corrosion.
+Comparing the wall thickness measurement from the Portagauge® to the actual wall thickness of the material when it was in brand-new condition allows the operator to determine the severity of the corrosion.

 The Portagauge® 3 utilises the single-echo technology which detects the amount of time taken for a single echo of reflected sound to travel through the material and back to the sensor.
 The time it takes to travel through the material, along with the speed of sound of the material allows the device to calculate the wall thickness.